 II.
 CONVERT THE PROBLEM TO ALGEBRA

-• On triangle ΔABP, let AB = c, AP = d, BP = e.
+DESCRIBE THE FIGURE• On triangle ΔABP, let AB = c, AP = d, BP = e.

 • Let the line through A,B be the x-axis, and the midpoint of AB be the coordinate origin O = (0,0).